 There are a variety of ways to help keep blood pressure levels safely under control, however.
-Absolute Companion Care’s Monkton, MD senior care team suggests the following tips to better regulate high blood pressure in older individuals:
+Absolute Companion Care, the experts in elder care in Baltimore, MD, suggests the following tips for better senior blood pressure management:

 Though the older adult’s medical practitioner will establish the best treatment plan to help reduce the individual’s blood pressure, it’s typically advised that lifestyle choices be discussed and altered as a starting point.
 Adjustments such as those listed below can greatly help improve blood pressure:

 - Physical activity

 - Weight loss

 - Quitting smoking

 Minimizing stress can also be of benefit, through:

 - Making sure to add in plenty of enjoyable activities during the course of the day, like journaling, reading, spending time with friends, family and pets, and creative outlets such as painting or drawing